Is Honey Good For You? 9 Benefits Of Honey You May Not Know Yet

 One who is highly active, though, may consume more than two tablespoons as they easily burn down the sugar they intake.

-But for those who are in weight management, diabetic, or suffering from other conditions where sugar intake is not advised, no more than two tablespoons should be taken in, and that is, with no additional sugar intake.
-If you take in sugar in other forms, then lesser than two tablespoons are advised.
+But for those who are on a diet, suffering from diabetes, or maintaining low blood sugar levels, no more than two tablespoons should be taken, and that is, with no additional sugar intake.
+If you take in sugar in other forms, then less than two tablespoons are advised.

-Both raw honey and processed or regular ones are good for moderate consumption for everyone.
+Both raw honey or regular honey and pasteurized honey are acceptable for moderate consumption.
 However, always check the labels on the jar you are buying to ensure that it has no added sugar or other ingredients (sometimes, corn syrup).

 For diabetics and those who are strictly managing their weight, honey may not be suitable for them.
 Although it is a healthy alternative to sugar, it still contains some sugar that your body would take in.

 Honey should not be given to infants under 12 months old.
-Be it raw or processed, it contains Clostridium botulinum, a bacteria often found in minimal amounts.
-When this bacteria enters an infant’s body, it can cause infant botulism, a form of food poisoning.
+Be it raw or processed honey, it contains Clostridium botulinum, a bacteria often found in minimal amounts.
+When this bacteria enters an infant’s body, it can cause infant botulism.
+Infant botulism is a form of food poisoning caused by a toxin produced by the Clostridium botulinum bacteria.

-People who are severely allergic to pollens are also not advised to consume or use honey until their doctor has advised otherwise.
+People who are severely allergic to bee pollen are also not advised to consume or use honey until their doctor has advised otherwise.

-If you are not sure whether honey is good for you, always check with your doctor or a medical professional on what is best.
+If you are not sure whether honey is right for you, always check with your doctor or a medical professional on what is best.